tlswg/tls13-spec/draft-ietf-tls-tls13.md

   CertificateRequest or NewSessionTicket MUST also ignore all unrecognized extensions.

-- An intermediary which terminates a TLS connection MUST behave as a compliant TLS server (to the original client), including having a certificate which the client is willing to accept, and as a compliant TLS client (to the original server), including verifying the original server's certificate.
+- A middlebox which terminates a TLS connection MUST behave as a compliant TLS server (to the original client), including having a certificate which the client is willing to accept, and as a compliant TLS client (to the original server), including verifying the original server's certificate.